 How to get to Aquae Calidae

 Aquae Calidae is located about 14 kilometers northwest of the center of Burgas between the villages of Vetren and Banevo, now districts of Burgas.
-The place is accessible by car.
+The place is reachable by car.
 You can have a look at the location on the Google map here.

 Why visit Aquae Calidae